WHAT IS A REGISTERED AGENT

 The implications would be almost as significant if a registered agent fails in their job performance and does not fulfill the position’s requirements.
 This can also have repercussions of costing the business considerable resources lost through default rulings or charges and legal expenses for the defense against defaults.

-Business owners preparing to start up a company, LLC, LLP, or LP, should realize that they need a registered agent and pay heed to choose the registered agent before formation.
+Business owners preparing to start up a company, LLC, LLP, or LP, should realize that they need a registered agent and pay heed to choosing the registered agent before formation.
 Partnerships, limited partnerships, limited liability companies, corporations, and cooperatives all have registered agents in their statutes in every state.

 A registered agent service can cost anywhere from USD 50 to USD 300, highly variant on the state itself.
 Additionally, a change in one’s registered agent can amount to costs that vary from no charge to USD 50 per state depending on the number of states the entity is registered to do business with the LLC.
 Since most states have laid down specific procedures to follow, charges may be observed upon following state legislation.